Healthplan Spain

 Step 4: Get a Certificate of Concordance

 Once you have your DNI, you’ll need to obtain a Certificado de Concordancia (Certificate of Concordance) to prove continuity between your old NIE identity and your new DNI.
-This is essential for updating records with banks, insurance companies, utilities, and public institutions.
+This is essential for updating records with banks, insurance companies, utilities, and public institutions, particularly because many Spanish institutions request this certificate before updating their systems.

 It confirms that despite the change in document and ID number, you are the same person who previously held a foreign residency record.
 You can request it at your nearest police station.